-3.14 Additional water saving targets
+3.14 Water saving provisions

-Example relevant BAPs Applicable building class/es Able to be modified or dealt with in a planning scheme QDC, MP 4.2 - Rainwater tanks and other supplementary water supply systems 1 Yes, and local government 'triggers' application QDC, MP 4.3 - Supplementary water sources - commercial buildings 3, 4, 5, 6, 7, 8 and 9 No, may not be modified, but local government 'triggers' application
+Example relevant BAPs Applicable building class/es Can be modified or dealt with in a planning scheme QDC, MP 4.2 - Rainwater tanks and other supplementary water supply systems 1, 2 and 10 No, may not be modified, but local government 'triggers' application QDC, MP 4.3 - Supplementary water sources - commercial buildings 3, 4, 5, 6, 7, 8 and 9 No, may not be modified, but local government 'triggers' application

 MP 4.2 and MP 4.3 of the QDC contain provisions to support the efficient use of water.
-However, MP 4.2 and MP 4.3 are not mandatory unless a local government applies to the Minister, responsible for the Building Act, for an approval to require the mandatory application of MP 4.2 and/or 4.3 to a building development application within a reticulated town water area.
+However, MP 4.2 and MP4.3 are not mandatory unless a local government applies to the Minister, responsible for the Building Act, for an approval to require the mandatory application of MP 4.2 and/or 4.3 to a building development application within a reticulated town water area.